multiversx/mx-docs/docs/developers/scenario-reference/values-simple.md

 On MultiversX, smart contract addresses have a different format than user address - they start with 8 bytes of zero.

 :::important
-Mandos requires that all accounts with addresses in SC format must have non-empty code.
+The format requires that all accounts with addresses in SC format must have non-empty code.

-Mandos forbids accounts with addresses that don't have the SC format to have code.
+It is forbidden to have accounts with code but an address that doesn't obey the SC format.
 :::

 ::: note Example